 Odita’s parents were graduate students at UI in the 1970s, so he spent time in Iowa City as a child, Lessing said.

 “He’s a wonderful artist,” she added.
-“His work is influenced by conceptual artists (and) African textiles from his Nigerian roots. … It’s a really wonderful thing to open with a response to ‘Mural.’ ”
+“His work is influenced by conceptual artists (and) African textiles from his Nigerian roots. … It’s a truly wonderful thing to open with a response to ‘Mural.’ ”

 She also looks forward to the lobby functioning as an auditorium for musical, theater and dance performances, which she hopes will take place in the galleries and “spill over our front yard, which is Gibson Square.
 Park”.